 Given that the total number admission slots at flagship schools are relatively fixed, admissions are a zero sum game.
 While probable and actual enrollment increased for some students, they decreased for others.
 The group of students most negatively affected by TTPP was those in the third decile of their high school class rankings (Niu & Tienda, 2010).
 The figure below shows enrollment by class rank of different high school types at the University of Texas at Austin between 1990 and 2003.
-Enrollment of the third decile or lower decreases across both race and high school economic strata however the largest decrease for this decile is in the feeder and affluent schools.
+Enrollment of the third decile or lower decreases across both race and high school economic strata; however, the largest decrease for this decile is in the feeder and affluent schools.